Call Us for Patient Support (800) 333-8975

 Mesothelioma Risk Factors

-Asbestos exposure is the only known cause of mesothelioma.
+Asbestos exposure is the primary cause of mesothelioma.
 There are factors, however, that may increase the risk of developing mesothelioma.

 Age: Older people are more likely to be diagnosed with mesothelioma due to the amount of time symptoms associated with the disease take to appear.
 Two out of three people diagnosed with mesothelioma are older than 65.